How Paperless Schools are Transforming the Face of Learning

 The Transition from Paper to Paperless Classrooms in the Digital Context

 Students generally think of how to waste time in school.
 Do you agree with this statement?
-We all have been there and thought of ways to waste time as the session goes on.
+We all have been there and thought of ways to waste time as the session went on.
 Students get easily bored when everything is taught on the blackboard as the learning is not engaging enough.

 “The old model is really outdated.
 Students not only need content knowledge but they [also] need [to learn] 21st-century skills.
 They need to be self-directed in their learning,” says Grace Magley, director of digital learning at Natick Public Schools in Massachusetts.
 There is no denying that switching to a digital platform is the current trend in education.